 3rd Annual MakersFest

-The event will highlight emerging artists but makers at all levels in their careers are welcome!
+25 emerging and established makers will be on site selling their fine craft.
 There will be live music, food trucks, and hands-on activities for all ages that focus on the artistry and ingenuity of making.
 All the craft on display is the inspired work of the craftsmen in the booth, ranging from ceramics to jewelry, handmade clothing, weaving, artisan furniture, functional objects, and more.

 Make a shirt for free

-Bring your own blank shirt* with you, and we’ll help you screenprint our “Lancaster City of Makers” design.
+Bring your own blank shirt* with you, and we’ll help you screenprint our design.
 You get to help.
-And youll be able to wear it home!
+And you’ll be able to wear it home!
 Special thanks to Thaddeus Stevens Graphics department for the screenprinting and the Infantree for the designs.